 “But they won’t,” Jarvis counters.
 “They’ll only use it to tear you down.
 If you wish to clear Mr. Stark’s name, you must do so from the shadows.”

-While Peggy Carter proves she can go toe-to-toe with any man within the shadows, out in the light she is continually told the opposite.
+While Peggy Carter proves she can go toe-to-toe with any man in the shadows, out in the light she is continually told the opposite.
 “You’re trying to hide something, Peggy, and the only one you’re fooling is you,” fellow SSR agent Jack Thompson tells her.
 “The natural order of the universe.
 You’re a woman – no man will ever consider you an equal.
 It’s sad, but it doesn’t make it any less true.”

 Even the fictitious Captain America Adventure Program underscores that fact.
 “Meanwhile, in the snowy mountains of the eastern Alps, battalion triage nurse Betty Carver tidies up while the men defend their country,” the radio announcer tells the audience, to which Carver then adds, “What a beautiful day to mend these pants.
 And my new Singer Featherweight 221 sewing machine makes stitching so easy.”